ailinzi/xianlinzi/Pooling-FAQ.md

 alexfp - keybase://chat/pooloperators#general/93
 Also, the proof actual difficulty is calculated by 2**256/quality, right?

+migueloco - keybase://chat/chia_network.public#pools/10891
+I saw that several programmers presented a beta wallet that allows the plots to change the pool, we are developing a pool and we cannot find that wallet in the public repositories, how can we have access to this wallet? since we need it to test the pool.
+Thank you so much

 # Draft FAQ Items

 Important Keybase conversations captured that needs to be converted to FAQ items.
 All items below will be cleaned up, this is just a place to temporarily cut and paste conversations in Keybase as a place holder: